Super Bowl party people rejoice: Chicken wings and guacamole will cost less this year - Local News 8

 Super Bowl LVII is right around the corner and there’s a lot to celebrate this year, other than the game itself and Rihanna headlining the halftime show.

-And if you’re a party host, it’s likely to cost you less than it did a year ago to serve up the big ticket game-time dishes.
+And if you’re a party host, it’s likely to cost you less than it did a year ago to serve up several big ticket game-time dishes, except one important one.

 While overall food price inflation is up 11.8% over last year, prices on some popular snack items are down just in time for game day, according to a new Wells Fargo Super Bowl Food Report.